Minimum detectable signal: General

 To calculate the minimum detectable signal we first need to establish the noise floor in the receiver by the following equation:

-Here, k ≈ 1.38×10^-23 J/K is Boltzmann's constant and kT_{0} is the available noise power density (the noise is thermal noise, Johnson noise).
+Here, k ≈ 1.38×10^-23 J/K is the Boltzmann constant and kT_{0} is the available noise power density (the noise is thermal noise, Johnson noise).

 As a numerical example: A receiver has a bandwidth of 100 MHz, a noise figure of 1.5 dB and the physical temperature of the system is 290 K.